HienAtGitHub/MachineLearning_CS6741/Classification/README.txt

-This is the placeholder for all the raw datasets for the two classification problems.
+This is the placeholder for all the raw datasets used in the two classification problems.